 This policy is in compliance with the "American Library Association Statement on Professional Ethics" and with Legislative Bill 108, approved by the 88th Nebraska Legislature, 1st Session, 1983.

-Questions regarding this policy should be addressed to Margaret Emons, University Librarian, at 465-2401 or firstname.lastname@example.org.
+Questions about this policy should be addressed to Margaret Emons, University Librarian, at 465-2405, or firstname.lastname@example.org.